-You have a low preference for structure.
-You like to work out most of the details for assignments yourself and not be too restricted by specific guidelines.
-You probably like to take an exploratory approach to learning, covering topics as they come up rather than sticking to a certain order.
+You have a very low preference for structure.
+You like to work out the details of assignments yourself and not be restricted by specific guidelines.
+You like to take an exploratory approach to learning: you prefer to learn about topics as they come up rather than stick to a certain order.
 That kind of independence is good, as long as you cover everything that is required.